EPMatt/cimp/README.md

 The underlining bmp library provided with this project is an adaptation of the [Bitmap API](https://github.com/wernsey/bitmap) developed by [Werner Stoop](https://github.com/wernsey).
 The Bitmap API is released under the [MIT LICENSE](./LICENSE_BMP).

 Moreover, several parts of the code were originally provided as part of the assignment.
-Head to specific files for the respective copyright notice.
+Head to each specific file for the respective copyright notice.

 This project is released under the [MIT LICENSE](./LICENSE).